Second Ex-Republican Senator Found Dead With Gunshot Wound In Less Than Two Days

 — New York Daily News (@NYDailyNews) June 7, 2019

 The Norman Police Department also confirmed that they had no suspects so far, and that no arrests had been made.
-Nichols’ death comes just over 24 hours after another ex-senator was also shot dead in her home in Arkansas.
+Nichols’ death comes just after another ex-senator was found shot dead in her home, this time in Arkansas.
 Former Arkansas State Senator Linda Collins-Smith was found dead at her house in Pocahontas on Tuesday, although the time of death is still unknown.
 She was found wrapped in a blanket, and police are reportedly looking at her case as a murder investigation.

 As reported by USA Today, Collins-Smith’s neighbors “heard gunshots a couple of days” prior to her body being found.
-She was a keen social media user, with the fact the she hadn’t posted anything since May 28 also raising suspicions.
+She was a keen social media user, and the fact that she hadn’t posted anything since May 28 also raised suspicions.

-A former #Arkansas state #Senator was found shot dead inside of her house in Randolph County.#LindaCollinsSmith, a Democrat who later changed to the Republican party, appeared to have been murdered, her former press secretary Ken Yang said. https://t.co/dS3Gopu871

-The former state senator was known for introducing the controversial “bathroom bill” during her time in the senate, which stipulated that individuals should use the bathrooms that corresponded to their birth certificate gender, causing major uprising in the LGBTQ community.
-The pro-gun politician was married to former Circuit Court Judge Philip Smith before they divorced in 2018.
+The former state senator was known for introducing the controversial “bathroom bill” during her time in the senate, legislation which stipulated that individuals should use the bathrooms that corresponded to the gender on their birth certificate, causing a major uprising in the LGBTQ community.
+The politician had been married to former Circuit Court Judge Philip Smith before their 2018 divorce.